pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/gitlab-ci.md

 ---
-title_tag: Using GitLab CI | CI/CD
+title_tag: "Using Pulumi: GitLab CI | CI/CD"
-title: Using GitLab CI
-linktitle: GitLab CI
 meta_desc: This page details how to use GitLab CI to manage deploying staging and
            production stacks based on commits to specific Git branches.
+title: GitLab CI
+h1: Pulumi CI/CD & GitLab
 menu:
     usingpulumi:
         parent: cont_delivery